Arnel’s Molds and Figurines

 This is the flea market thinker frog treasure that started me on my quest to learn more about Arnel’s molds.
 He’s deep in thought and is in my Etsy shop for $99.50.

 Arnel’s ceased operations over twenty years ago, but their molds and finished products live on.
-A pottery studio has posted a PDF of a 1971 catalog for you to enjoy.
-Clicking through, I found both the toad and my thinker frog.
 I hope you will keep an eye out for these pieces and other objects that came from them.